flot/flot/docs/navigate.md

 released).

 **mode** a string specifies the pan mode for mouse interaction.
+Accepted values:
-Accepted values: empty string for normal mode: no pan hint or direction snapping;
+'manual': no pan hint or direction snapping;
 'smart': The graph shows pan hint bar and the pan movement will snap to one direction when the drag direction is close to it;
 'smartLock'.
 The graph shows pan hint bar and the pan movement will always